WatsonHackathonMaterial/august-30-2018-cloud-and-watson/README.md

 # Cloud and Watson Workshop
-Agenda and links for two Node Red Watson and IBM Cloud tutorials
+Agenda and links for two Node Red Watson and IBM Cloud tutorials.

 ## Purpose of Lab

-* Have a basic understanding of IBM Cloud and how to get started.
+* Have a basic understanding of IBM Cloud and how to get started
 * The ability to launch and use the catalog of services
 * Deploy a simple Node application with a Watson service

 ## Agenda